 Satan then, with one third of all the angels that existed, decided to become the enemy of all righteousness (Revelation 12:3 - 4).
 As his planned attacked reached the Eternal he and his angels were thrown back to the earth.
 This is the event Jesus witnessed.

 Satan the devil's third attempt is what the Bible labels as Armageddon.
-His final attempt at grabbing power, which will also utterly fail to remove God from governing all things, will occur after the millennium when he is loosed for a short period (Revelation 20:7 - 9).
+His fourth and final attempt at grabbing power, which will also utterly fail to remove God from governing all things, will occur after the millennium when he is loosed for a short period (Revelation 20:7 - 9).